Glaucoma Eye Specialist

 Dr Skalicky is an internationally recognised glaucoma specialist in Melbourne.

 Glaucoma is a condition where the intraocular pressure or fluid pressure inside the eye results in damage to the optic nerve.
 High eye pressure levels can cause progressive damage to the optic nerve that transmits vision from the eye to the brain.
 Glaucoma causes progressive damage to the optic nerve, which can result in irreversible vision loss.
+If you require glaucoma treatment, it’s important to see a glaucoma eye specialist before your condition becomes irreversible.

 Glaucoma vs Normal optic nerve